Emmanuel Carrère: Career

 As an alternative to military service, Carrère taught French for two years in Surabaya in Indonesia.
-He then became a film critic for the magazines Télérama and Positif (magazine).
+He then became a film critic for the magazines Télérama and Positif.
 In 1982 his first book, a monograph on the film director Werner Herzog, was published.
-The following year saw the publication of his first novel L’amie du jaguar, in which he drew on his experiences in Indonesia.
+The following year saw the publication of his first novel L'amie du jaguar, in which he drew on his experiences in Indonesia.
 His second novel, Bravoure, based on the story of Mary Shelley, Percy Bysshe Shelley, Lord Byron, John Polidori and their stay at Lake Geneva in the summer of 1816, was published in 1984.
-Both Carrère's first and second novels won literary prizes (the 1984 Prix Passion and 1985 Prix littéraire de la Vocation respectively), but it was his third novel, La Moustache, published in 1986, that introduced the author to a wider readership.
+Both Carrère's first and second novels won literary prizes (the 1984 Prix Passion and 1985 Prix littéraire de la Vocation respectively), but it was his third novel, The Moustache, published in 1986, that introduced the author to a wider readership.
 Carrère later adapted the book for a film, which he also directed and which won the Label Europa Cinemas prize at the 2005 Cannes Film Festival.
 An essay in which Carrère explores alternative history, Le détroit de Behring: introduction à l'uchronie, was also published in 1986.
 In 1988 Carrère published Hors d'atteinte, a novel about a woman who leaves her life to chance.
 His next work, published in 1993, was Je suis vivant et vous êtes morts, a fictionalised biography of the American science fiction writer Philip K. Dick.
-This was followed by a novel, La Classe de neige, which won the 1995 Prix Femina and was adapted into a film by Claude Miller.
+This was followed by a novel, Class Trip, which won the 1995 Prix Femina and was adapted into a film by Claude Miller.

-After the publication of La Classe de neige, Carrère turned his attention to the case of the murderer Jean-Claude Romand.
+After the publication of Class Trip, Carrère turned his attention to the case of the murderer Jean-Claude Romand.
 He corresponded with him in jail and attended his trial.
 L'Adversaire, published in 2000, became a bestseller in France and was translated into 23 languages.
 It was adapted into the film of the same name by director Nicole Garcia.

-In 2007 Carrère published Un roman russe about a visit to Russia and his Russian roots.
+In 2007 Carrère published A Russian Novel about a visit to Russia and his Russian roots.
 In the book he revealed that his maternal grandfather had worked as a translator for the occupying German forces in World War II and had disappeared in 1944, presumably killed by members of the French Resistance.

 Carrère was on holiday in Sri Lanka when the Indian Ocean tsunami struck.
 He was in his hotel and not in any personal danger but used the experience as the inspiration for his next book, D'autres vies que la mienne, published in 2009.

 In 2011 he published Limonov, a biographical novel about the Russian writer and political dissident Eduard Limonov.

-Le Royaume, about the rise of early Christianity, was published in 2014.
+The Kingdom, a novel about the rise of early Christianity, was published in 2014.
 The book provoked a scandal at the Franciscan University of Steubenville and the head of the English Department, who had included the book in the syllabus for an advanced seminar, was removed from his post.